gabrielchuv/SE7/Portfolio/ProjectEvaluationAndReflections.md

 and design process would have been a lot more efficient in-person, as it would have been easier to sketch and move ideas around (although Miro worked it’s not the same experience).
 In addition, pair programming was proven to be more difficult as one could often feel isolated.
-Another aspect which was also a bit challenging was user interviews, it would have been better to conduct these interviews in-person, as it usually result in greater insights about the underlying motivations of people (i.e. non verbal cues).
+Another aspect which was also a bit challenging was user interviews.
+It would have been better to conduct these interviews in-person, as it usually results in greater insights about the underlying motivations and reactions (i.e. non verbal cues).
 ***

 ## Discussion of Future Work